padaliyajay/asynchook/README.md

 # Asynchook
+Offload heavy task from the synchronous process to run later as web hook.

 Asynchook allows you run task in background by creating a hook which call your url with specified payload.
 For example, when you want to send mail, you can make it in background by creating a hook which call your url with mail data.
 Your specified url will be called with the payload you provided.
 For that you need to send redis event as description below.

+### Use cases
+- Sending email on user action but don't make your user wait for confirmation while waiting for smtp response.
+- Send bulk notification email with rate limit
+- Call web hook with automatic retry on fail
+- Run task in background

 ### Installation
 ```bash